Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Restarted for known

-where $(a)$ follows from $\theta\Delta_{s-1}\geq f\brbra{\hat{x}_{s}^{t}}-\tilde{l}^{s-1}\geq\brbra{2\theta-1}\Delta_{s-1}$ holds by $\omega_{t}\alpha_{t}\leq8\alpha_{t}^{-1}$.
-If function $f$ is $\brbra{k,L}$-$\pws$ function with $k\leq m$, then we have $L_{t}\leq L$.
-Hence, $\bar{L}\brbra{\bar{t}}=O(1)L$.
-Combining this result and complexity in Part 2 yields the result in Part 3. \qedsymbol\end{proof} A couple of remarks are in order regarding the convergence results above.
-First, for a prescribed accuracy $\vep$, the number of oracle evaluations required to obtain an $\vep$ optimal solution is $O(1)\brbra{m\cdot\sqrt{L_{\textrm{avg}}/\mu^{*}}\log\brbra{{1}/{\vep}}}$.
-Once the bundle of supporting cuts fully captures the underlying piecewise smooth structure so that $L_{\text{avg}}=O(1)L$, with $L$ being the true global Lipschitz constant (see Proposition~\ref{lem:upper_bound_LbarN} and the corresponding remark for details), this rate matches, up to the multiplicative factor $m$, the optimal complexity bound for smooth convex optimization under the $\mu^{*}$-QG assumption.
+A couple of remarks are in order regarding the convergence results above.
+First, for a prescribed accuracy $\vep$, the number of oracle evaluations required to obtain an $\vep$-optimal solution is shown in~\eqref{eq:L_avg_complexity}.
+Once the bundle of supporting cuts fully captures the underlying $\pws$ structure so that $L_{\text{avg}}\leq O(1)L$ (see Proposition~\ref{prop:upper_bound_LbarN} and the corresponding remark for details), this rate matches, up to the multiplicative factor $\bundleSize$, the optimal complexity bound for smooth convex optimization under the $\mu^{*}$-QG condition.
 Moreover, since the number of active pieces may evolve as the algorithm progresses, the method naturally transitions between a coarse piecewise smooth regime and a smooth regime, adaptively accelerating convergence once the structural decomposition is well resolved.
-Second, Algorithm~\ref{alg:rapex_mu_star_known} requires only knowledge of the QG constant $\mu^{*}$.
+Second, Algorithm~\ref{alg:rapex_mu_star_known} requires only knowledge of the QG modulus $\mu^{*}$.
 It does not depend on the global Lipschitz constant $L$, nor does it require prior knowledge of the exact number of active pieces $k$.